 What is a syndrome?

 A syndrome is a group of signs and symptoms that, added together, suggest a particular medical condition.
 In epilepsy, examples of these signs and symptoms would be things like the age at which seizures begin, the type of seizures, whether the child is male or female and whether the child has physical or learning difficulties, or both.
-The results of an electroencephalogram (EEG) are also used to classify epilepsy syndromes.
+The results of an electroencephalogram (EEG) are also used to help identify epilepsy syndromes.